 - LALCAFÉ™ yeasts have been characterized and selected for their capabilities to maintain and improve coffee fermentation and quality during coffee processing.
 Many studies carried out by several research and technical centers recognized by the coffee sector (CIRAD, WASI…) have confirmed the positive impact of selected yeasts on coffee quality.

 Why use LALCAFÉ™ yeasts in coffee fermentation?

 They will help to:

-Better control the fermentation (avoid over fermentation and bacterial and spoilage indigenous flora contamination),
+- Better control the fermentation (avoid over fermentation, and spoilage indigenous flora contamination),

 - Accelerate coffee demucilagination,